3ofcoins/jetpack/README.md

    - [ ] Specify image/container by name & labels, not only UUID
    - [ ] Consistent options for specifying application options (CLI, JSON file)
+ - General TODO
+   - [ ] Refactor the Thing/ThingManager/Host sandwich to use embedded
+     fields
+   - [ ] CLI-specified types.App fields for custom exec, maybe build
+         parameters too?
+   - [ ] Live, movable "tags" or "bookmarks", to mark e.g. latest
+         version of an image without need to modify its manifest.
+Possible search syntax: `name@tag1,tag2,…`, where a tag is an ACName, so it may be also a key/value pair like `environment/production`.
+         - [ ] Maybe some variant of tags that would be unique per name?
+   - If/when we get enough live runtime data to make it complicated, maybe a centralized indexed storage, like SQLite?
+This could also solve some locking issues for long-running processes…

 Getting Started
 ---------------